 Kristen French is a writer on science, medicine and the environment.
 She is drawn to stories about the intersections between science, culture and social justice.
 She has published features in New York Magazine, Al Jazeera America, OnEarth magazine and Guernica magazine.
 She has also written about technology for Popular Mechanics.
 Kristen is a graduate of Columbia Journalism School’s M.A. in science journalism program and lives in Brooklyn.
 She is a former editor of GlacierHub.

 Daniel Kandy comes from the only continent without glaciers.
 He graduated with a degree in anthropology from Washington University, studying pastoral nomadism, urban agriculture and GIS.
 He has worked on ecosystem service markets and energy policy, and now studies climate change science and policy at Columbia University.

 Amy Lieberman is an award-winning journalist based in New York City.
 Her domestic U.S. and international coverage on climate change, immigration, public health and other social justice and political issues has been published in a range of news outlets, including The Guardian, Slate and The Atlantic.
 Amy received her Master of Arts degree, specializing in politics and government, from Columbia University Graduate School of Journalism in May 2014.
 Last year, she completed a year-long fellowship on the oil industry and climate change and co-published her findings with a team at the Los Angeles Times.
 She is a former editor of GlacierHub.

 Anna LoPresti holds a bachelor’s degree in Sustainable Development from Columbia University and is currently an M.Sc. candidate in Environmental Change and Management at the University of Oxford.
 She has conducted environmental fieldwork in the Atlantic Rainforest of Brazil and tropical savannas of Kenya, with a focus on conservation ecology and hydrology.

 Nicholas K. Smith is a freelance writer and photographer.
 His work has appeared in Esquire, GlobalPost and the Vienna Review, among other publications.
 He is recent graduate from Columbia Journalism School and holds degrees in journalism and marketing from the University of Arizona.
 He lives in Vienna, Austria.
 Read more of his work at nicholasksmith.com.
 He is a former editor of GlacierHub.

-Gina Stovall earned a bachelor’s degree in Geology and is completing a Master’s degree in Climate and Society at Columbia University.
+Gina Stovall earned a bachelor’s degree in Geology and a Master’s degree in Climate and Society at Columbia University.
 Gina’s research has explored the cryosphere from a remote sensing perspective with CryoCity and the Polar Geophysics Group.
 Her projects provoke awareness and advocacy through the communication of climate science.
 Read her work at ginastovall.com.

 Brad Swain received his master’s degree from the University of Miami’s Abess Center for Ecosystem Science and Policy in 2016.
 His research focuses on how scarcity changes the way humans evaluate risk and uncertainty.
 He is now a researcher at the Common Cents Lab at Duke University.
 Brad’s work at Common Cents uses behavioral economics to help low and middle income families make better financial decisions.

 Manon Verchot is a multimedia journalist based in Washington, D.C.
 She writes about climate change, environmental issues, health and international news.
 Her work has appeared in Scientific American, ClimateWire, Global Post and Mother Nature Network, among others.
 Manon holds a master’s degree in journalism from Columbia University and a degree in history and social anthropology from the University of Kent.
 She has lived on five continents.
 She is a former editor of GlacierHub.